LEARNING AREAS

 The Nayland College music teachers are performers themselves and bring their enthusiasm and experience into the classrooms.

 Regular events are an opportunity for students to perform both within school and the community.
 We are often invited to play at the Red Square and Honest Lawyer.
-Students can both choreograph and perform music from year 9 onwards.
-Musical lessons are offered on-site in flute, violin, cello, guitar, drums and vocal.
+Students can both choreograph and perform music from Year 9 onwards.
+Musical lessons are offered on-site for a variety of orchestral instruments, along with guitar, drums and vocal.

-The Orchestra and Jazz Band are a special feature of the music programme and offer students weekly opportunities to perform together.
+The Orchestra, Concert Band and Jazz Band are a special feature of the music programme and offer students weekly opportunities to perform together.

 The cleverly designed music suite creates a physical hub that celebrates creativity and fosters a musical community.